yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/moderation/slowmode.md

 title: Slowmode
 ---

-This command helps using a slowmode. it deletes a user's message if their slowmode isnt over people who you want can bypass slowmode as well as set it.
+This command adds slowmode functionality: It'll delete an user's message if their cooldown isn't over yet.
+Configurable permission requirement to bypass the cooldown, as well as required permission to invoke the slow mode.

 **Trigger Type:** `Regex`